 The Digital Reach project is designed to help arts organizations use digital content to connect and engage with local and global audiences in new ways.
 Over the course of three phases, this project aims to equip partner organizations with knowledge around potential uses of technology, an understanding of the technical and infrastructure requirements of capturing and storing content, and connections with the platforms to distribute the content.
 For more information, please contact Megan Lynch.

-Nordicity is a leading international consulting firm providing private and public-sector clients with solutions for Economic Analysis, Strategy and Business, and Policy and Regulation across four priority sectors: arts, culture and heritage; digital and creative media; information and communication technologies (ICTs) and innovation; and, telecommunications and spectrum.
-With offices in Ottawa (HQ), Toronto, Vancouver and London, UK Nordicity is ideally placed to assist our clients to succeed in the rapidly evolving global markets.
+Nordicity is a leading international consulting firm providing private and public-sector clients with solutions for Economic Analysis, Strategy and Business, and Policy and Regulation across four priority sectors: arts, culture and heritage; digital and creative media; and information and communication technologies (ICTs) and innovation.
+With offices in London (UK), Toronto, and Vancouver Nordicity is ideally placed to assist our clients to succeed in the rapidly evolving global markets.